Ahmed Gabyow

-Sheekh Ahmed Gabyow was a famous Somali poet and warrior mullah from the Abgaal Hawiye clan.
+Sheikh Ahmed Gabyow was a famous Somali poet and warrior mullah from the Abgaal Hawiye clan.
 Gabyow lived in the coastal areas north of Mogadishu in the first few decades of the Italian occupation.
 He was well known for the masafo reciting and producing several dozen as a genre of Somali poetry that is usually composed by religious men.

-Sheekh Ahmed Gabyow, also known as Sheekh Gabyow, or just Gabyow or by his full name Sheekh Axmed Abiikar 'Sheekh Wacdiyow', recited this poem at the end of June 1891 after the battles of Cadale and Warsheikh killing the Warship Lieutenant Carlo Zavagli along with 60 Italian colonial troops said to have been the first call for Somali nationalism.
+Sheekh Ahmed Gabyow, also known as Sheekh Gabyow, or just Gabyow or by his full name Sheekh Axmed Abiikar 'Sheikh Wacdiyow', recited this poem at the end of June 1891 after the battle of cadale and battle of Warsheikh, killing the Warship Lieutenant Carlo Zavagli along with 60 Italian colonial troops said to have been the first call for Somali nationalism.